stylight/handbook/_docs/personal-growth.markdown

 To make career at Stylight you don't have to become a manager, if that is not what you want.
 We equally value you getting better and growing your impact in your domain.
 We don't want Stylight to be only 'up or out'.

+## Personal development budget

+Every employee has a personal development budget.
+What you do with it is up to you.
+Go to conferences, buy books, participate in workshops or something entirely different.
+It’s your pick.
+You can find all the details in our [Development Budget Guidelines [Stylight login required]](https://docs.google.com/document/d/1yB6Ahp-iW8YsKSETBSXsO_wEw7skE4_weLBJPoI6kXs)

+## Personal Growth Model

-To discuss your personal growth we use the following model.
+To discuss your personal growth you can also use the model below.
 There are five main characteristics that we find valuable in employees and we measure them in spheres of impact.
 Meaning, if you consistently demonstrate them on personal, team or company level.

 1. You embody our three core [company **values** Enthusiasm, Appreciation and Responsibility](what-we-value.html).
 2. You demonstrate **mastery** of your domain.
 How good are you in what you do?